 This section provides information about the Model 50 implementation of the Micro Channel, memory subsystem, and miscellaneous system ports.
-For additional information about these and other topics, refer to the Hardware Interface Technical Reference.
+Additional information on these topics can be found in the Hardware Interface Technical Reference manuals listed in the preface of this manual.

-Micro Channel
+Micro Channel Implementation

-POST routines and registers used to implement programmable features of the Micro Channel architecture may vary from system to system.
+The POST routines and registers used to implement programmable features of the Micro Channel architecture may vary from system to system.
 This section provides information about the Model 50 implementation of the Micro Channel architecture.